Step 6: Create and Deploy a Lambda Package (VSK Fire TV)

 You need to define permissions that specify which applications can invoke your Lambda function.
 Here you'll create an IAM role that allows Lambda functions to call AWS services, such as Cloudwatch, on your behalf.
 To create the IAM role:

-- Select Roles from left navigation, and then click Create role.
+- Select Roles from left navigation, and then click the Create role button.

-- Under AWS service (selected by default), click Lambda, and then click Next: Permissions at the bottom.
+- Under the AWS service rectangle (selected by default), click Lambda, and then click the Next: Permissions button at the bottom.

 - Search for AWSLambdaBasicExecutionRole and select the check box next to it.
-Then click Next: Tags.
+Then click the Next: Tags button.

-- Skip the "Add tags (optional)" configuration and click Next: Review.
+- Skip the "Add tags (optional)" configuration and click the Next: Review button.

-Give your role a name (for example, "video_skill_streamz") and description as you like, and click Create role.
+Give your role a name (for example, "video_skill_streamz") and description as you like, and click the Create role button.

 Make a note of your IAM role name (especially if you have multiple IAM roles in AWS) so that you can easily remember it for the next step.